“Together we are beginning a good life”

 Community Housing Organization (AICHO), purchased the

 historic YWCA building in downtown Duluth in June 2008.
-When

 units of permanent supportive housing for families and

-Duluth’s first American Indian Center.
+Duluth’s first Urban Indian Center was developed.

 The 29 housing units consist of four efficiency, five